The one thing photographs don’t capture easily is movement. This is where panning comes into play.

 This gave me an aperture of f/8, which I thought was adequate.
 I focused on a car that was in the place where I aimed to photograph.

-If you are using auto-focus, or haven’t yet made the switch to back-button focusing, make sure your shutter release doesn’t re-focus the shot when you come to take the picture.
+If you are using auto-focus, or haven’t yet made the switch to back-button focusing, make sure your shutter release doesn’t re-focus.

 I increased my shutter speed to 1/30th, which meant my aperture had to drop to f/5.6, to keep the ISO at 100.